What is Agile Product Management?

 Open to interpretation

 The modus operandi here is “build me exactly what I asked for.”
-UX and product development would grab the baton, get to work, and pass it off to QA after weeks or months.
-Product releases tend to get spread out, scheduled, and, in most cases, things don’t ship until they’re complete.
+UX and product development would grab the baton, get to work, and after weeks or months, pass it off to QA.
+Product releases are spread out, scheduled, and, in most cases, things don’t ship until they’re complete.

 Product management is still generating requirements, but these more often come in the form of user stories.
 “A current user can invite their friends to try the product” or “after purchasing something, a customer can review their purchase to inform other potential buyers.”